-My current research, which is fieldwork-led, considers the interplay between civil society, the state and external actors in post-war states including Sri Lanka, Cambodia, Bosnia and Herzegovina and Kosovo.
-I am presently an ESRC Postdoctoral Fellow at the at the Global Insecurities Centre.
-Previously I was the Co-Investigator of the Resilient Peaceproject, which was funded by the WUN RDF, and the Co-Investigator for an ESRC IAA impact project called PeaceCapacity.
-I was also the Project Officer and Senior Research Associate for the Horizon 2020 research project “Preventing and Responding to Conflict: Developing Civilian Capabilities for a Sustainable Peace” (EU-CIVCAP).
-PeaceCapacity’s work was based on EU-CIVCAP’s research findings.
+My research, which is fieldwork-led, considers the interplay between civil society, the state and external actors in post-war states including Sri Lanka, Cambodia, Bosnia and Herzegovina and Kosovo.
+I am currently a Sessional Instructor at the Department of Political Science, University of British Columbia.
+Prior to this, I was a Postdoctoral Researcher at the Faculty of Law, University of Oxford, and before that, I was an ESRC Postdoctoral Fellow at the School of Sociology, Politics and International Studies, University of Bristol.
+Previously I was the Project Officer and Senior Research Associate for the Horizon 2020 research project “Preventing and Responding to Conflict: Developing Civilian Capabilities for a Sustainable Peace” (EU-CIVCAP), and was Co-I of related projects (see below).

 British International Studies Association Annual Conference, London, UK, 19 June 2015, paper entitled: “NGOs, global inequalities and the theoretical-empirical disconnect”.